You don’t blog? (5/5: the finale!)

 Corporatistical branding made simple

-Without some kind of visible identification or credential, a blogger will have a tough time getting access to events and people — indeed often summarily denied it.
+But without some kind of visible identification or credential, a blogger will have a tough time getting access to events and people — indeed often summarily denied it.

 But how do you get blogging credentials?
 It’s not like there’s a Press Pass system for us that journalists have.

-You have to make do with some homebrewed workarounds.
+You have to make do with some home-brewed workarounds.

-This is the absolute minimum — and likely to be the only corporate branding technique most of you will ever need.
-It obviates the necessity of you explaining yourself when you could flash a biznaz caaaerd that shows you run a blog.
-Why else would you get cards printed like that if you’re not a blogger?
+The absolute minimum — and likely to be the only corporate branding technique most of you will ever need.
+It obviates the necessity of you explaining yourself when you could flash a BIZNAZ CAAAERD that shows you run a blog.

 *